 You can finance your Subaru a few ways: through a car loan, manufacturer financing or by taking out a personal loan.
-A car loan is generally the least expensive option.
-Not only will you be taking out a secured loan, which typically has lower rates than a personal loan without collateral, but you’ll also cut out the middleman.
+A car loan is generally the least expensive option: You’ll be taking out a secured loan, which typically has lower rates than a personal loan without collateral, and you’ll also cut out the intermediary.
 This means no tacked-on interest to cover the dealership’s costs.

 - Financing through SMF.
 Though rates vary based on where you live and promotions your local dealer is offering, past deals include 0% APR financing on the 2018 Forester, Outback and Impreza.*